For more information on any of our services or to schedule a meeting, please contact us.

 Ben hails from Boston and attended Salem State University in Massachusetts, where he earned a degree in art and design and web design.

-Kelly Quigley is content director at CanaleComm, where she works closely with client teams to develop precise and compelling content that builds thought leadership among target audiences in the life science space.
-Her specialties include bylined commentary articles, corporate messaging and website copy development.
+Kelly Quigley is content director at CanaleComm, where she works closely with client teams to develop precise and compelling content that builds thought leadership among target audiences.
+Her specialties include bylined articles, corporate messaging and website copy development.

-Kelly brings more than 12 years of experience as an editor and staff journalist at award-winning business publications and magazines, including Crain’s Chicago Business and the San Diego Business Journal.
-She won the San Diego Press Club’s first-place honor for health and medicine reporting in 2012 for an article about a glycobiology-based approach to treating genetic disorders.
+Kelly brings more than 15 years of experience as an editor and staff journalist at award-winning business publications and magazines including Crain’s Chicago Business and the San Diego Business Journal.
+A member of the National Association of Science Writers, she won the San Diego Press Club’s first-place honor for health and medicine reporting in 2012 for an article about a glycobiology-based approach to treating genetic disorders, and has won twice since then for her client work in Biocom’s Lifelines magazine.

-Over the last four years, Kelly has become a champion of brand journalism and content marketing in an agency setting, first at Chempetitive Group and now at CanaleComm.
-Her work has appeared on behalf of clients in media outlets such as Forbes, The Hill, GEN, Xconomy and Chemical & Engineering News.
-In addition to ghostwriting for company executives, she draws from her days as magazine web editor and interactive reporter to create ultra-readable online content and plays a key role in many of CanaleComm’s corporate messaging projects.
+Kelly’s work also has appeared on behalf of clients in media outlets such as Forbes, The Hill, GEN, Xconomy and Chemical & Engineering News.
+In addition to ghostwriting for company executives, she draws from her days as magazine web editor and interactive reporter to create ultra-readable online content, and plays a key role in many of CanaleComm’s corporate messaging projects.

 Kelly earned bachelor’s degrees in journalism and history at Marquette University.
 Raised in Chicago, she now embraces the beachy life of San Diego, pursuing photography, creative non-fiction writing and personal history in her spare time.